Thailand

 Dislikes Loud Environments

-This is worth repeating as a practical consideration: the Korat’s heightened sensitivity means it genuinely does not do well in noisy, chaotic environments.
+This is worth repeating as a practical consideration: the Korat’s heightened sensitivity means it does not do well in noisy, chaotic environments.
 Very young children who run and shout, loud music, and frequent unexpected visitors can cause a Korat real stress over time.

 4. Care and Maintenance